Dear Visitor,

 Research

-The goals of our research program are to identify susceptibility genes and biomarkers for IBD and to explain the contribution of these markers to its etiology and clinical course.
 To this end we utilize a number of high-throughput methodologies, including genome-wide association studies, whole-genome expression and microbiome analysis of various cohorts.
 We also investigate how serum levels of novel antibodies correlate with phenotype and how this information can be applied to clinical management.
-Our laboratory is currently funded by grants from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK/NIH), the Canadian Institutes of Health Research (CIHR), the Crohn's and Colitis Foundation of Canada (CCFC) and the Crohn's and Colitis Foundation of America (CCFA).
+Our laboratory is currently funded by grants from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK/NIH), the International Organization for the Study of Inflammatory Bowel Diseases (IOIBD), the Canadian Institutes of Health Research (CIHR), the Crohn's and Colitis Canada (CCC) and the Crohn's and Colitis Foundation of America (CCFA) & generous donations from our patients.

 Current Studies